rollchains/spawn/docs/versioned_docs/version-v0.50.x/02-build-your-chain/01-demo.md

 ---

-# Setting the CLI Client
+## Setting the CLI Client

-The Cosmos-SDK recently introduced the AutoCLI.
-This method simplifies the setup of the CLI client for transactions and queries.
+Using the Cosmos-SDKs AutoCLI, we can easily set up the CLI client for transactions and queries.

 ### Query